 Continuing education courses for students, professionals and engineers are offered online or on-campus at Binghamton University in upstate New York.
-The classes are offered through the Thomas J. Watson School of Engineering and Applied Science's Office of Industrial Research which also manages the New York Strategic Partnership for Industrial Resurgence (SPIR) and all other Watson School industry initiatives.
+The classes are offered through the Thomas J. Watson College of Engineering and Applied Science's Office of Industrial Research which also manages the New York Strategic Partnership for Industrial Resurgence (SPIR) and all other Watson College industry initiatives.

-There are many resources available in the Watson School to assist professionals and engineers in achieving your professional goals.
+There are many resources available in Watson College to assist professionals and engineers in achieving your professional goals.
 We value our alumni, industry and community partnerships and strive to develop rewarding long-term relationships.